 I was left with a surreal experience.
 Was Bobby an angel or a manifestation of the Divine?
 Was my higher power using this nomad to send me a message?
 Is the answer I was subconsciously looking for found in what Bobby shared with me?

 I spent part of my morning the next day calling that church in South Bend.
 I was trying to find out the name of the children’s ministry.
 I wanted to confirm if it was the same one Bobby said it was.
 A different church and pastor has since taken over, no one there could recall the former children’s ministry name.
 I was transferred to three different people.
 All of them were very kind but no one knew.
 I then text messaged my co-worker who grew up going to that church but she couldn’t recall the name either.
 Everyone I spoke to agreed “Harvest Kids” sounded like the correct answer.

 It’s almost been a year since I had that experience and I’ve made some major life decisions since.
 I ended a year long relationship, relocated to Los Angeles and I quit my cushy job of 4.5 years.
-As I made the jump in each of those decisions, I’ve relied on what my angel named Bobby said to me, “Don’t rely on yourself.
+As I made the jump not knowing what was next, I’ve relied on what Bobby said to me, “Don’t rely on yourself.
 God is all sufficient.”
-This has become my life mantra.
+This has become my life’s mantra.

-There has been fallout from some of my decisions and I am still experiencing fallout from the choices I’ve made.
-I’m sure if you’ve read this far, you know what I’m talking about.
-The shit does and will hit the fan.
-Things will not go as we anticipate or plan.
-We’re not able to control every outcome.
+It hasn’t been a smooth ride this past year as I’ve deconstructed my life.
 Yet in the midst of my numerous fallouts and anxiety about the future — I keep returning to the answer I got from my angel in the desert — God is all sufficient.